iamngoni/breezr/README.md

 **Breezr** is a fast, lightweight, and privacy-friendly system cleaning and optimization tool — built with Flutter for the UI and Rust for the core engine.

-> Think CleanMyMac, but free.
+> Think CleanMyMac, but very minimal & free.

 ---